Garrucha (pistol)

 In Brazil, the most popular chamberings were for the .320 and .380 centerfire cartridges, similar to the .32 S&W and .38 S&W in appearance, but conical.
 They were also chambered for the .22 Short, .22 Long, .22 Long Rifle, and the .32, 8mm, and 9mm Flobert cartridges, among others.

-These types of pistols were popular from 1930 to 1960 due to their low cost and small size, and were associated with the gauchos (cowboys) of the South American Pampas.
+These types of pistols were popular from about 1930 to 1960 due to their low cost and small size and were associated with the gauchos (cowboys) of the South American Pampas.

 In Brazil, Garruchas were produced by Castelo, Rossi, and Lerap.